syncfusion-content/blazor-docs/blazor/pivot-table/hyper-link.md

 # Hyperlink in Blazor Pivot Table Component

 The pivot table supports to show hyperlink option to link data for individual cells that are displayed in the component.
 Also, the hyperlink can be enabled separately for row headers, column headers, value cells, and summary cells using the [PivotViewHyperlinkSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewHyperlinkSettings.html) class.
-It can be configured through code behind, during initial rendering and the settings available to show hyperlink are:
+It can be configured through the code behind, during initial rendering and the settings available to show the hyperlink are:

 * [ShowHyperlink](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewHyperlinkSettings.html#Syncfusion_Blazor_PivotView_PivotViewHyperlinkSettings_ShowHyperlink): It allows to set the visibility of hyperlink in all cells.
 * [ShowRowHeaderHyperlink](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewHyperlinkSettings.html#Syncfusion_Blazor_PivotView_PivotViewHyperlinkSettings_ShowRowHeaderHyperlink): It allows to set the visibility of hyperlink in row headers.